arg-hya/NewsSiteCredibilityChecker/README.md

 default_url = "Site url to check" //add your url here score = cred_checker.getSiteCredibility(default_url)
 ```
+Parses the entire url automatically, thus no need preprocess the url beforehand.
 Use **enable_UI** to enable display prompt or **verbose** to display internal results.
 Additionally, **cache** is also enabled by default for faster processing.
 Specifically, Least Recently Used (LRU) cache is used with 128 maxsize.

 The mapping of returned score to readable text is as follows,